Fire Permits are required for the following:

 Fireworks

 The Town's Fireworks By-law sets out rules and regulations regarding the use fireworks.
-Currently there are 4 specific holidays in which fireworks are allow:
+Currently there are 4 specific holidays in which fireworks are allowed:

 • Victoria Day (May 24th)